solliancenet/MCW-Predictive-Maintenance-for-Remote-Field-Devices/Hands-on lab/HOL step-by step - Predictive Maintenance for Remote Field Devices.md

    ![Add Resource Group Menu](../Media/add-resource-group-menu.png)

 4. Create a new resource group with the name **Fabrikam_Oil**, ensure the proper subscription and region nearest you are selected.
-Then click the **Review + Create** button.
+Then press the **Review + Create** button.

    ![Create Resource Group](../Media/create-resource-group.png)